 The Group classifies the loans and advances in accordance with the loan classification system required to be adopted for reporting to the HKMA.
-"Impaired" means "substandard, doubtful or loss in accordance with loan classification system of the HKMA" taking into account both qualitative factors (such as bankruptcy proceedings) and quantitative factors (for example, past due for more than 90 days) regarding credit quality of exposures.
+"Impaired" means "substandard, doubtful or loss" in accordance with loan classification system of the HKMA taking into account both qualitative factors (such as bankruptcy proceedings) and quantitative factors (for example, past due for more than 90 days) regarding credit quality of exposures.
 There were no loans which were past due for more than 90 days and non-impaired.
 After the determination of which assets are impaired taking into account the aforesaid factors, individual impairment shall be computed between a credit exposure and a recoverable amount.
 The recoverable amount takes into account cashflow from various debts collection means (such as realisation of eligible collaterals).
 Collective impairment is computed for loans which are not subject to individual impairment assessment.

 In general, a restructured asset is an asset that has been restructured and renegotiated between the Group and the borrower because of a deterioration in the financial position of the borrower or of the inability of the borrower to meet the original repayment schedule and for which the revised repayment terms, either of interest or of repayment period, are non-commercial to the Group.
 Such rescheduled asset shall be treated as "impaired" in general.
 A rescheduled asset may be upgraded from "impaired" to "special mention" if (i) the agreed haircut has been fully written off and all the potential losses have been fully provided upon completion of restructuring; and (ii) the Group is satisfied that the borrower will be able to service all future principal and interest payments in accordance with the revised repayment terms.
 Such asset is however continue to be classified as "rescheduled" until the borrower has serviced all principal and interest payments in accordance with the revised repayment terms continuously for a reasonable period.
-The reasonable period of continuing repayments for rescheduled assets with monthly payments is 6 months; whilst the reasonable period for other rescheduled assets is a period of continuing repayment of 12 months.
+The reasonable period of continuing repayments for rescheduled assets is a period of continuing repayments is a period of continuing repayments is a period of continuing repayments is a period of continuing repayment for the rescheduled assets is a period of continuing repayment for the rescheduled assets is a period of continuing repayment for the rescheduled assets is a period of continuing repayment for the rescheduled assets is a period of continuing repayment for the rescheduled assets is a period of continuing repayment for the rescheduled assets is a period of continuing repayment for the rescheduled assets is a period of continuing repayment of 12 months.